Passing Package

 - fats into fatty acids and glycerol.

-★ Digested food is absorbed by the villi present in the walls of intestine.
+★ Digested food is absorbed by the villi.

 → Villi: